Learn how the rowing machine at your gym could be the key to unlocking a new, healthy exercise habit.

-A good heart rate monitor can help you monitor the intensity of your workouts, enabling you to burn the optimal number of calories.
+How a good heart rate monitor can help you monitor the intensity of your workouts and help you improve results.